Cefoxitin: Uses in medicine

 Cefoxitin has many other uses; it may be given prior to surgery to prevent the development of surgical wound infections, and when used in third and fourth degree perineal injuries in women after giving vaginal birth, cefoxitin decreases infection rate at two and six weeks.
 However, the earlier and more times a child is exposed to cefoxitin, as with early and multiple exposure to many antibiotics, the greater the likelihood of developing inflammatory bowel disease later in life.
 This may be due in part to a decreased variety of microorganisms in the digestive system.

 It is also used to treat pelvic inflammatory disease, because it is a broad spectrum antibiotic.
 For outpatient treatment, oral antibiotics or those with less frequent dosing may be prescribed.
-As an effective alternative to penicilin and spectinomycin, and replacement for methicillin, cefoxitin is used to treat gonorrhea in both men and women with few side effects.
+As an effective alternative to penicillin and spectinomycin, and replacement for methicillin, cefoxitin is used to treat gonorrhea in both men and women with few side effects.